The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 Using marketplaces is expensive.
 Shifting to direct ordering has made a big difference for us.

-The other big reason is owning your customer data.
-If you don't have a customer’s email and phone number, they aren't your customer.
+The margins alone justify the shift a direct online catering system.
+But there's another big reason: owning your customer data.
+If you don't have a customer's email and phone number, they aren't your customer.
 Marketplaces hoard this data to remarket other restaurants to your clients.

-Direct ordering ensures you capture the data needed to drive repeat business.
+Direct ordering captures the data you need to drive repeat business.

-But here’s the catch: You have to get a few important details right to make direct catering orders work for your restaurant.
-We’ll cover those in the next sections.
+The catch: You have to get a few important details right.
+We'll cover those in the next sections.

 💡 Enga’s tip: Forms vs. online ordering